 As far as drugs are concerned, there was so many Class A and B drugs instantly available in Bangalore, basically just a phone call away.
-What I know is readily available is acid, hash, marijuana, cocaine, and mdma – though to be honest I didn’t ask around so I am sure there must be lots more choices than that little list I’ve observed.
+What I know is readily available is acid, hash, marijuana (in hashish and other forms), cocaine, and mdma – though to be honest I didn’t ask around so I am sure there must be lots more choices than that little list I’ve observed.
 Although, it shouldn’t really come as much of a surprise.
 With more equipment available to people growing these drugs, such as a freeze dryer, hash can be made and sold much quicker.
 That could be one of the reasons why it was instantly available.
 They’re also consumed pretty openly here as well.
 Well, don’t get me wrong.
 No one is blatantly doing it out in the open.
 It’s not like Al Pacino in Scarface with his big pile of coke on a table with people doing it in front of each other – although I have personally seen that in Barcelona and London.
 What I mean is that it’s obvious that some people are taking something or on something and it is generally accepted.

 I’m so happy to see that the newer, dodgier drugs like ‘G’ haven’t made their way to mainstream Bangalore yet, well at least it doesn’t seem like they have.
 So far I haven’t seen a single person be carried out of a club or bar here and sent off in an ambulance, which is pretty commonplace back home.